Trimming Machines, Grow Room Harvest Supplies & Extraction Equipment

 - Airtight – Your container must be completely sealed.

-Tools Needed For An Incredible, Heavy Harvest
+Tools Needed For A Heavy Harvest

-Trimming Machines – Trimming is often considered to be the most hated part of the growing process, and trimming one plant alone can easily take hours.
+Trimming Machines – Trimming is often considered to be the most hated and tedious part of the growing process, and trimming one plant alone can easily take hours.
 That’s why we offer a wide variety of different trimming machines, that range from small trimmers great for home gardeners to commercial scale trimmers where they are an absolute necessity.

 Extraction Equipment – Concentrates and edibles are quickly becoming many people’s favorite way to consume, but they come with a higher cost associated with the extraction process.
 That’s why we offer affordable extraction machines that make incredible high-quality tinctures and oils for home growers.
 Commercial operations that are looking to get a one-up on their competition will love our variety of commercial extraction machines.
 From presses to dry ice to dry sift we have the entire field covered.